Gigli Cacio e Pepe

 - 2 min read

 I'll be honest, Cacio e pepe scares me.
 Why?
 The sauce.
 You're going after a silky consistency and without cream, a lot can go wrong in getting there.
-It's all in the technique and getting the ratio of fat, starch, and cheese to come together to make the sauce just right.
-Things that have gone wrong in early attempts include the cheese balling up into a stiff almost putty like consistency.
+It's all in the technique; getting the ratio of fat, starch, and cheese to come together to make the sauce just right.
+Things that have gone wrong in early attempts including cheese turning stiff, almost putty-like in its consistency.
 Or, the cheese will simply stick to the bottom of the pan.

 So, what goes into Cacio e Pepe?
 The ingredients are in the name: cheese and pepper but with a third crucial ingredient being starchy pasta water.
 The classic recipe calls for Pecorino Romano made from sheep's milk but really your favorite hard Italian cheese will do nicely.
 Prepare to sneeze a few times in the kitchen once the black pepper heats up making the air around you a little, well, spicy.